nix4cyber/n4c/network/wireless.md

 hcxpcapngtool -o <output_file>.hc22000 <input_capture_file>.pcapng
 ```

-Finally, we can use `hashcat` to crack the hash.
+Finally, we can use [`hashcat`](https://nix4cyber.github.io/n4c/cracking/hash.html#hashcat) to crack the hash.
+You will need to import the `cracking` module.
 You can use the following command to try to crack the hash using a wordlist and a rule file, but bruteforce is also possible for wireless cracking.

 ```bash
 hashcat -m 22000 -a 0 -o <output_file> -r /tmp/OneRuleToRuleThemStill/OneRuleToRuleThemStill.rule <hash_file>.hc22000 /tmp/wordlists/passwords/most_used_passwords.txt -w 4 --opencl-device-types 1,2